-Newman has a range of full-time and flexible learning undergraduate single and joint honours degree courses and Initial Teacher Education degrees.
+Newman has a range of full-time and part-time learning undergraduate single and joint honours degree courses and Initial Teacher Education degrees.
 All degrees at Newman give you the opportunities to gain graduate level work experience during your studies.
 You can search for Courses by Subject to find the course you are interested in.

 Newman offers a range of Postgraduate Courses in a number of subjects and postgraduate teacher education courses for both primary and secondary level education.
 See also our Taught Higher Degrees.